Alex Perkins Associate Professor

 3. Interventions for infectious disease prevention

 Mathematical modeling has a key role to play in designing and interpreting studies to assess intervention efficacy and to make projections of the impact of interventions when deployed at population scales.
 The third theme of our research seeks to advance these capabilities for prevention of mosquito-borne and other diseases.

 - Associate Professor, University of Notre Dame - Present

 - Eck Family Assistant Professor, University of Notre Dame 2014-2020

-- Concurrent Assistant Professor of Applied and Computational Mathematics and Statistics, University of Notre Dame 2015-Present
+- Concurrent Faculty in Applied and Computational Mathematics and Statistics, University of Notre Dame 2015-Present

 - RAPIDD Postdoctoral Fellow, NIH Fogarty International Center and University of California, Davis 2011-2014

 - Ph.D.
 Population Biology, University of California, Davis 2011